A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - Non–fire-rated partitions

-- Signage (subject to building approval)
+- Signage (subject to landlord approval)

 - Furniture, millwork, kitchen equipment, POS counters

-- Decorative elements and branding components
+- Decorative and branding elements

-Connection points to tenant → B Work
+- Connection points to tenant spaces → B Work

 Electrical